ansible/ansible-documentation/README.md

 The different Makefile targets used to build the documentation are outlined in [Building the documentation locally](https://docs.ansible.com/ansible/latest/community/documentation_contributions.html#building-the-documentation-locally).
-The `nox` configuration has a `make` session to automate setting up a docs build environment and running the Makefile.
+The `nox` configuration has a `make` session that creates a build environment and uses the Makefile to generate HTML.

 * Clone required parts of the `ansible/ansible` repository.